anikethsaha/Ecommerce-Full-Boilerplate-With-Admin/README.md

 Please go through the `configs` folder to edit the configuration , APIs and .env variables
 * `$ cd configs` for main site configs editing
 * `$ cd Admin_Site` and then in `config.js` change the values

+## LICENSE

+MIT License

+Copyright (c) 2019 Aniketh Saha

+Use It As You Want :smiley:

+Refer for more info [LICENSE](https://github.com/anikethsaha/Ecommerce-Full-Boilerplate-With-Admin/blob/master/LICENSE)